CaptainRich/Basic_Python/README.md

 **User_Input_loops.py** - a routine illustrating the various looping methods

 **CSV-Work\csv-write-read.py** - a routine to write, then read a CSV file of numbers, and compute the average of each row.
 Also illustrates 'enumerate' and math operations for the average.
 **CSV-Work\high-scores.py** - a routine to read a CSV file of 'names & scores' and summarize the data to a new CSV file such that only a person's highest score is reported.

+**PDF_Work\p.py** - a routine to